Let this entry be chaotic and disorderly. I’m tired of writing in a suit and tie. Tired of this formal voice.

 Oddly it’s always a surprise when I discover I’m moving altogether too positively yet again.
 (And I’m always moving too positively!)
 Negation isn’t the absence of excessively positive movement, but the negation of this movement – the collision with this movement.

 And it’s not disappointing from this perspective.
 It’s fascinating.
 The depth of my stupidity is stunning.
 I never run out of material!

 And I think it’s always surprising because it’s a commonly held assumption that moves between all of us like a virus.
 We can’t get away from the sickness too easily by ourselves.
 Until this realization of the futility of positive movement is shared by a community (even of 3 or 4 people) it won’t stick.
-A least it won’t stick on a social level if only one person undergoes this change (and we all undergo this change now and then).
-A society is needed for it to stick, which is why writing is helpful.
-It helps build a society – it’s like a mating call to others resonating at the same frequency.
+A least it won’t stick on a social level.
+So writing is like a mating call to others resonating at the same frequency.
 I know you’re out there.
 Lots of you.